Mohit505Git/Play-with-Tello/Apriltag guided Landing | Tello/Readme.md

 R = np.matmul(r,vh) # Rotation matrix

 ```
-Soon I will also provide the a resource to read about this calculation
+Soon I will also provide a resource to read about this calculation
 3) The R and t you got above are of the tag with respect to the camera.
-But is order to localize a robot you need the location of the robot with respect to the tag.
+But to localize a robot, you need the location of the robot with respect to the tag.
 Thus the inverse of  [R|t] which is [R transpose | -1*Rtranspose*t].
 ```
 T_t = np.reshape(T,(3,1)) #taking the taking of column matrix
 neg_Rt_T = -1*np.dot(R.T,T_t)